Category Archives: Frontages

 Close Encounters With Buildings

 This was published a few years ago, but I just came across it recently.
-It is Close Encounters With Buildings, an article by Jan Gehl, Lotte Johansen Kaefer and Solvejg Reigstad.
+It is Close Encounters With Buildings, an article by Jan Gehl, Lotte Johansen Kaefer, and Solvejg Reigstad.
 Gehl is one of the world’s leading urban designers and author of several books including the pathbreaking Life Between Buildings.

 “Close Encounters With Buildings” provides an explanation and definition of pedestrian-scale facade design.
 It reviews several systems for understanding and classifying the characteristics of facades which can either enhance or diminish the attraction and liveliness of pedestrian space.